qiaochen/LLM_RAG_papers/README.md

 	- To train, generated tokens for answers or responses are compared with ground-truth for measuring losses and updating model parameters.

 - Alignment:
-	- This step is usually after fine-tunning, the goal is to align LLM ge
+	- This step is normally conducted after fine-tunning, the goal is to align LLM responses to human behaviors.
+Because

 Note, both plain fine tuning and instruct tuning may result in a LLM forgetting its previous captured token co-occurrence patterns (world knowledge).
 Plain fine-tuning may capture new patterns at the cost of losing old patterns, while instruct tuning may sacrifice world knowledge for obtaining instruct-following related token generation patterns.